-The course aims to strengthen the conceptual knowledge related to animal biotechnology learn at School level and lay foundation for further learning of the subject through this course on Animal Biotechnology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the conceptual knowledge related to animal biotechnology learn at

-Upon completion of this course, the students will able to illustrate the techniques, procedure and growth patterns of animal cell culture and understand the structure of animal genes and genomes.
+School level and lay foundation for further learning of the subject through this course on Animal growth patterns of animal cell culture and understand the structure of animal genes and genomes.
 Understand basic principles and techniques in genetic manipulation and genetic engineering.
-Understand gene transfer technologies for animals and animal cell lines, Understand the techniques and problems both technical and ethical in animal cloning.
+Understand gene transfer technologies for animals and animal cell lines,